Unveiling the Secrets of Numbers with Three Factors: A Deep Dive into Sphenic Numbers

 Repeat: Repeat steps 2 and 3 with different combinations of three distinct primes to find more sphenic numbers.

-This method allows for the generation of sphenic numbers, but it's important to remember that the number of sphenic numbers increases significantly as we consider larger prime numbers.
+This method allows for the generation of sphenic numbers, but you'll want to remember that the number of sphenic numbers increases significantly as we consider larger prime numbers.
 The process becomes computationally intensive when dealing with very large numbers.

 Properties of Sphenic Numbers: Exploring Mathematical Relationships